Trennt Michaud: 2020–21 season

-2021–22 season
+2021–22 season: Four Continents bronze

 Walsh/Michaud's outlook heading into the Olympic season was complicated by the decision of their erstwhile choreographer, former World champion Eric Radford, to return to competition alongside new partner Vanessa James.
 With only two Canadian pairs berths available for the 2022 Winter Olympics, there was projected to be a fight amongst the top three Canadian teams.
 Walsh said, "anyone can come back into a sport.
 It's nothing against them.
 At the same time, we feel we're in a position to earn that Olympic spot, and that's what we’re chasing this year."

 The team was scheduled to debut competitively at the 2021 CS Autumn Classic International but withdrew after Walsh came down with a chest infection that required two courses of antibiotics as treatment.
 At their first Grand Prix, 2021 Skate America, they placed eighth of eight teams.
 They were sixth of seven teams at the 2021 NHK Trophy, their second assignment.

 At the 2022 Canadian Championships, Walsh/Michaud greatly improved on their performances earlier in the season and took the silver medal with second-place finishes in both segments.
 With Moore-Towers/Marinaro taking the gold medal, it was perceived that the choice for the second berth on the Canadian Olympic team would come down to Walsh/Michaud or James/Radford.
 The latter had withdrawn from the championships after placing fourth in the short program, having had limited training in the preceding weeks due to both skaters having COVID-19.
 The following day, the Canadian federation named James/Radford to the second spot.
 This choice was controversial, with many arguing that Walsh/Michaud had earned the assignment.

 Walsh/Michaud were assigned to compete at the 2022 Four Continents Championships in Tallinn, where they placed second in the short program, taking a silver small medal.
 They dropped to third place in the free skate after jump and lift errors, winning the bronze medal overall.
 Michaud said afterwards that they had "been skating so well and training so well, and we're just disappointed that we couldn't fully show all of that today."

 While the team's season was originally meant to be over, longtime training partners Moore-Towers/Marinaro withdrew from the 2022 World Championships due to Moore-Towers' mental health, and first alternates Walsh/Michaud were activated.
 As a result of the Russian invasion of Ukraine, the International Skating Union banned all Russian and Belarusian skaters from competing at the World Championships.
 As well, the Chinese Skating Association opted not to send athletes to compete in Montpellier.
 As those countries' athletes comprised the entirety of the top five pairs at the Olympics, this greatly impacted the field.
 Walsh/Michaud placed eighth in the short program, sixth in the free skate, and sixth overall.
 Their placement, combined with the bronze medal for James/Radford, earned Canada three spots at the next year's championships.